Galharra-On Country Science

 Galharra is the Ngarluma word for the interconnectedness of all things-the sky, waterways, country, plants and animals, and it is the concept that is being used at Tambrey to further develop our student's understandings of local Aboriginal Histories and Culture though Science.

-Mrs Sinclair has worked in collaboration with CSIRO and Clinton Walker, to ensure that students from each year level have an opportunity to participate in an On Country learning experience which complements the Science curriculum.
+Mrs Sinclair has worked in collaboration with the CSIRO Living STEM for Schools Program and Clinton Walker, to ensure that students from each year level have an opportunity to participate in an On Country learning experience which complements the Science curriculum.

 These learning opportunities wouldn't be possible without the support of our Partners in Education.
 Head over to our Partners in Education-Community page to read about these generous local businesses.